‘A Whole Bunch of Crazy’: Inside the South Carolina GOP’s MAGA Coup

 Pressed on this, Stutts maintained that he was certain of antifa’s presence on Jan.
 6 despite having no evidence.
 He insisted he does not embrace QAnon despite having posted Q-friendly content.
 “Don’t even go up that tree,” he told The Daily Beast.

-It’s no surprise that Stutts and his supporters have found common cause with Lin Wood, the Trump-supporting lawyer so extreme that even Team Trump have distanced themselves from him.
+It’s no surprise that Stutts and his supporters have found common cause with Lin Wood, the Trump-supporting lawyer so extreme that even Team Trump has distanced itself from him.
 Georgia Republicans blame Wood’s fervent promotion of election conspiracies in his prior home state for contributing to the party’s loss in a pair of Jan.
 5 Senate runoffs.

 “Pressley and some of his friends came to me a few days ago and raised with me the question of whether I would consider running for chairman of the Republican Party,” said Wood on March 31.
 Heeding their call, he decided to get in and challenge Drew McKissick, who has been twice endorsed by Trump.